SoCo/SoCo/README.md

     sonos.pause()

-    # Pass in no arguments to play a stopped or paused track
+    # Play a stopped or paused track
     sonos.play()
 ```